-The first cathedral on the Wawel Hill was created after the year 1000 during the reign of king Bolesław Chrobry in relation with the creation of the bishopric at the Gniezno Congress.
-It was a three-apse basilica dedicated to Saint Wenceslaus.
-At the end of the 11th century, at the initiative of prince Władysław Herman, it was rebuilt.
-Most or even a whole of the pre-romanesque edifice was demolished and obtained material was used to build a new St. Wenceslaus church, so-called Herman’s cathedral.
-The Consecration took place in 1142.
-The building was in the form of a three-nave basilica with two choirs, two towers and two crypts.
-In the 13th century chapel of St. Nicholas was added to it from the north and the chapels of St. Peter and Paul from the south.
-Herman’s cathedral burnt in 1305.
-To this day, the crypt of St. Leonard, the lower part of the Tower of Silver Bells, and the lowest part of the clock tower have survived.
+The first cathedral on Wawel Hill was built after 1000, during the reign of King Bolesław the Brave, in connection with the creation of the bishopric at the Gniezno Congress.
+It was a pre-Romanesque basilica dedicated to St. Wenceslaus.
+At the end of the 11th century, on the initiative of prince Władysław Herman, its reconstruction began.
+A large part or even the entire building was dismantled, and the obtained material was used to erect a new, already Romanesque church of St. Wenceslaus, the so-called cathedral of the Herman.
+Its consecration took place in 1142.
+In the 13th century, the chapel of St. Nicholas was added to it from the north and the chapel of St. Peter and Paul from the south.
+In 1230 and 1305 the Herman’s Cathedral burned down.

-Gothic, brick reconstruction of the cathedral created a three-nave basilica with a transept, chancel, ambulatory and crown of chapels around the corpus.
-The chancel of the church is rectangular and surrounded by an ambulatory, whose vault was initially at the same height as the vault of the side aisles in the corpus.
-The temple has preserved two towers, but they were rebuilt between the fourteenth and fifteenth centuries using the romanesque ground floors.
-In the Tower of Silver Bells it is up to 12 meters.
-In the fifteenth century, the cathedral obtained the third tower by rebuilding the defensive tower that forms part of Wawel’s fortifications.
+Gothic reconstruction of the cathedral created a basilica with a central nave, two aisles, a transept, chancel, ambulatory and crown of chapels around the nave.
+The chancel of the church was rectangular and surrounded by an ambulatory, which vault was initially at the same height as the vault of the side aisles in the nave.
+The church still had two towers, but they were rebuilt between the fourteenth and fifteenth centuries using the Romanesque ground floors (in the tower of Silver Bells, the Romanesque part has been preserved up to 12 meters).
+In the fifteenth century, the cathedral obtained the third tower after rebuilding the defensive tower that formed part of Wawel’s fortifications.
 This tower called Zygmunt’s Tower in the sixteenth century was raised and transformed into a belfry.
 One of the last medieval elements added to the cathedral was the treasury on the north side, it construction was begun in 1480.
 It received an aisleless layout and rich sculptural decoration.

-Characteristic for the gothic cathedral in Kraków was the use of a pillar-buttress construction system and contrasting in the presbytery the four-part rib vaults with a spectacular three-part, ten-field vault, founded in the eastern part.
-It created a kind of canopy above the altar, compensating for the lack of the polygonal closure of the apse.
+The basic biphasic construction of the Gothic cathedral (first the chancel, then the nave), as well as the need to adapt it to the Romanesque remains, caused visible irregularities in the shape of the transept and the uneven width of the side aisles.
+Another characteristic solution of the Gothic Kraków cathedral was the use of a pillar-buttress construction system and contrasting in the chancel of cross-rib vaults with an effective three-parts vault, established in the eastern side.
+It formed a kind of canopy above the altar, compensating for the lack of polygonal closing of the apse.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.